 As Nathan Ellering writes for CoSchedule, "a marketing strategy provides the roadmap for you and your team to execute well-planned projects you’ll measure against a clearly defined goal.

 This process not only helps you target the right audience with the right content and the right level of effort, but helps you literally understand the impact marketing projects have upon the growth of your organization."

 Do you want to put your resources into a thriving website and blog?
 Will you pump large sums into LinkedIn and Facebook ads, and focus on optimizing conversions?
 Or will you focus on building a large email list to send tailored email blasts?

-Most likely, you’ll do all of the above.
-And so to properly plan out your budget for the year (coming shortly), you need to know how reliant you’ll be on each action.
+To properly plan out your budget for the year (coming shortly), you need to know how reliant you’ll be on each action.

 We’re going to carry on with the financial gameplan, and assume that you’ve thought about your marketing strategy already.
 If you need help with the latter, here’s an excellent guide to building a content marketing strategy.